linto-ai/documentation-website/docs/skills/components.md

 # Linto-Components
 [LinTO-Components](https://github.com/linto-ai/linto-skills-components) contains the main part of a LinTO skill.
-These module has been created to simplify a LinTO skill creation.
+These module have been created to simplify the creation of a skills LinTo.

-Here is a list of the main components with a brief summary of what they do:
+Here a list of the main components :
-*  **Nodes** : Node component manage a default setup based on the desired type of node (CoreNode, DictionaryNode, SkillNode)
+*  **Nodes** : Different type of node auto-setup (core-node, dictionary-node, skill-node)
 *  **Components** : Utility toolbox for LinTO
-*  **Connect** : Provide different connector for a skill
+*  **Connect** : Provide connector for skills (mqtt, wss)
-*  **Exception** : Exception related to linto-component
+*  **Exception** : Different exception related to component.

 ## Installation
-These module can be installed with `npm i @linto-ai/linto-components -s`
+The module can be installed with `npm i @linto-ai/linto-components -s`

 ## Nodes
-The components "Nodes" regroup each type of LinTO node.
-These type of node allow to easily setup a specific node type for the BLS.
+Components "Nodes" regroup all type of LinTO node.
+These node allow an easy setup for making a new specific node.

 Here is a list of all type node define in linto-components :
 - Node
 - Core-Node
 - Core-Event-Node
+- Connect-Core-Node
 - Dictionary-Node
 - Skill-Node

-We will describe the difference node type and how to use them :
+A description of all node and how to use them :

 <!-- tabs:start -->

 #### ** LinTO Node **
-LinTO-Node is the classic node style
+LinTo-Node is simple node style

 ### Example use
 ```js